St Alban's Church, Teddington: History

-The window on the west wall was made in about 1850 by Ward and Hughes and had been originally installed in St Peter’s Church, Islington.
+The window on the west wall was made in about 1850 by Ward and Hughes and had been originally installed in St Peter's Church, Islington.
 Rescued in 1987 by the London Stained-Glass Repository of the Worshipful Company of Glaziers and Painters of Glass, it was dismantled and re-leaded for installation here in 1992.

-The congregation had attempted to build a massive church, based on the Notre Dame de Paris and, though never designated as a cathedral, St Alban’s was known informally as "the Cathedral of the Thames Valley".
+The congregation had attempted to build a massive church, based on the Notre-Dame de Paris and, though never designated as a cathedral, St Alban's was known informally as "the Cathedral of the Thames Valley".
 Funds ran short, and a planned 200 ft tower was never built.
 A wall, intended to be temporary, was placed at the west end; also, the nave is shorter than in the original design.

 In 1967 the church congregation reverted across the road to the historic but much smaller church of St Mary's.

 The building ceased to be used in 1977 and sat empty and vandalised for several years.

 In 1985 the video for the song "The Sun Always Shines on TV", by the Norwegian pop band A-ha, was filmed in the church building.
-It also featured in a 1997 episode of the science fiction detective TV series Crime Traveller.

 Local residents, including Jean Brown (who started the campaign and later became President of the Landmark Arts Centre, holding that post until her death in 2011) and Irene Sutton, secretary of the Friends of St Alban's, campaigned to save the deconsecrated church and to establish it as a local community and arts centre.

 In 1993 the temporary wall was replaced with a permanent one as part of the adaptation of the building for its new use.

 The building today

 The building is now operated by the Landmark Arts Centre, an independent charity, which delivers a wide-ranging arts and education programme for the local and wider community.
 Its activities include arts classes, concerts and exhibitions.
-In addition to its classes and events, the Centre is open to general visitors on weekdays from 9.30 am to 12.30 pm and a number of surviving architectural features can be seen.
+In addition to its classes and events, the centre is open to general visitors on weekdays from 9.30 am to 17:00 pm and a number of surviving architectural features can be seen.